 Like so many others, I absolutely loathed Jar Jar Binks.
 He wasn’t funny, and it’s hard to imagine anybody ever really liking him.
 Times can change though, and now I find him… tolerable.
 He’s still an unfunny, clumsy oaf who makes me roll my eyes; but knowing that he’s the one who gullibly gave the go-ahead in the Galactic Senate to implement the Clone army – and subsequently brought down the Jedi Order and the Old Republic – makes me strangely happy.
 It confirms my deepest belief that he was bad news from the first moment he appeared on screen.
 As for the positives, I guess I’ll grudgingly admit that his heart was in the right place.

 Meanwhile, as a kid, I always believed that Obi-Wan was pretty cool, like a wise and understanding old grandpa.
 His appearance in the animated Rebels shows how dedicated he was, while his tragic relationship with the Mandalorian leader Satine was a fascinating parallel to Anakin and Padme’s doomed relationship.
 Seeing a younger Obi-Wan in the prequels, you can see him evolving in to the cool cat he became in his later life and he’s one of the richest, most complete characters in the entire Star Wars series.
 However, his dry, unfunny sarcasm at times can be pretty annoying, and his cop-out answer to cover up his lie about Vader being Luke’s dad will always be pretty weak.
-So yes, at times Obi-Wan can be a real A-hole… from a certain point of view.
+So yes, at times Obi-Wan can be a real A-hole… from a certain point of view – especially after watching the Star Wars movies in chronological order.

 4. The “Star Wars Story” films are better than people think